 \subsubsection{Simulation Framework Overview}

-The simulation step of the framework is set to one hour.
-As this is a Monte Carlo simulation for resilience estimation, the framework runs multiple episodes.
-In this work, we only considered the fragility model of power lines for the purpose of demonstration.
-During the hazard stage of each episode, a hazard generated by the hazard generator is applied to the power system topology, causing power lines to break randomly according to the fragility model.
-During the restoration stage, repair crews work to fix the broken lines according to a preset repair strategy until all damaged lines are restored.
-Throughout both stages, system performance—measured as the number of customers served, normalized by the total number of customers—is recorded.
-The resilience $Rs_{i,k}$ is calculated using the resilience trapezoid method, and the overall system resilience is determined using (\ref{eq:unweighted_resilience}).
+The simulation operates in discrete hourly time steps and follows a Monte Carlo process to estimate resilience across multiple stochastic episodes.
+For demonstration purposes, only the fragility of power lines was considered in this study.
+Each episode is divided into two stages: the hazard stage and the restoration stage.
+During the hazard stage, a thunderstorm-wind hazard generated by the hazard module is applied to the power system topology, causing random line failures according to the fragility model.
+During the restoration stage, repair crews sequentially repair the failed lines based on a predefined repair strategy until full service is restored.
+Throughout both stages, the system performance—defined as the number of customers served, normalized by the total number of customers—is recorded.
+The resilience for each event, $Rs_{i,k}$, is computed using the resilience trapezoid method, and the overall system resilience is determined using~(\ref{eq:unweighted_resilience}).